Tannerite00/BenfordsLawMachine/README.md

 The basic theory is that when someone commits fraud, they do not do it in increments of $10, $20, $100, or $200, instead they do it in $80 or $900 increments.

-This script allows one to see the distribution of numbers in a file as well as displays their percentage of the overall amount of numbers counted.
+This script allows one to browse their file explorer, choose a csv file, and then process it to see the distribution of numbers in a file as well as displays their percentage of the overall amount of numbers counted.